digital-work-lab/handbook/docs/lab_basics/19_archive.md

 This category contains archived documents.

 - Only mandatory documents are archived in paper form.
-- Each document receives a unique number.
+- They receive a unique ID XXXXXX (Paginierstempel)
-- Documents are scanned, OCRed, and stored as a PDF.
+- Scanned, OCRed, added to 19.XXXXXX.
+- Shared via email with a reminder to apply OCR (the ID, not the PDF).